EVERY PERSON CAN HAVE AN IMPACT

-Every person can have an impact in preventing sexual assault and relationship violence.
-Each of us can send a clear message that it will not be tolerated, downplayed, or joked about, and that we, as a community, will react decisively if it does happen.
+Each of us can send a clear message that sexual assault and relationship violence will not be tolerated, downplayed, or joked about, and that we, as a community, will react decisively if it does happen.
 We can talk about sexual assault and relationship violence and teach others that it is never ok.
 And we can continue to educate ourselves and others about the issues.

 - Know that sexual assault occurs in our communities and that we can SHAPE safe and supportive communities through our actions.